billzhao1990/Discrete-Optimization/README.md

 Sorting do accelerate branch and bound algorithm for certain problems.
 As [**giuseppe bonacci**](https://www.coursera.org/learn/discrete-optimization/discussions/weeks/2/threads/MSpS0pC7EeaxvRLoQ7NHzw/replies/1ubMWN63Eeae9QpBJy1qig) said in the discussion forum:
 >Branch and Bound is fast and robust if objects are sorted by decreasing v/w ratio AND the Bound estimation is effective in pruning large subtrees.
 The "fractional" criterion prunes a lot when v/w ratios are very varied, but doesn't help at all when they're very similar, e.g. in ks_200_0 or ks_106_0.
 When v/w is the same for all object, the KS problem becomes the subset-sum problem in disguise.

+Therefore items are sorted by v/w generally and sorted by v when v/w are similar.